KevenGe/MSD-Datasets/README.md

 # MSD-Datasets

-The data will be released after the article has been received.
+The paper has been accepted, and this dataset will be released once it has been finalized.

+## TODO

+- [ ] Add Introduction
+- [ ] Add Dataset use method
+- [x] Add Citation

 ## Citation

 Should you find this dataset beneficial to your work, we kindly request that you cite it using the provided BibTeX entry.

 ```bibtex
 @article{Ge25082025,